mgirma/trivia/README.md

 - [x] Render an instance of `<Answer />` inside of `<Question />`.
 - [x] Add props to `<Answer />` with the text "Answer goes here".
   - [x] Pass props for the answer choices into `<Question />`.
-  - [ ] Use those props to render the Answer components inside `<Question />` to display the answer choices.
+  - [X] Use those props to render the Answer components inside `<Question />` to display the answer choices.
-        X- [ ] Refactor to use map to map over all answer choices.
-        X- [ ] Refactor to use map to map over all answer choices.
-        X- [ ] Refactor to use map to map over all answer choices.
+        X- [X] Refactor to use map to map over all answer choices.

 > ![Day 2.0 goal](https://i.imgur.com/VpA8eRc.png)